Bright Spot: A 16-year-old scholar heads off to college

 This is only the latest accomplishment for Emazjay.

-“In the 7th grade I took my act and I scored a 23 – in eighth grade I started taking college courses.”
+“In the 7th grade, I took my act and I scored a 23.
+In eighth grade, I started taking college courses,” she said.

 You heard her right – a 23 ACT score at just 13 years old.
 The ACT site says the average score in Arkansas is a 19 and that’s for high school students preparing for graduation.